 Fact 39: The sun is also the main source of non-renewable fossil fuels (coal, gas and petroleum), which began life as plants and animals millions of years ago.

 Fact 40: Clouds and pollution prevent the sun’s rays from reaching the earth.

-Every year the sun beams to the earth energy to sustain global needs of energy for the entire year.
-Solar energy is a technology used to convert solar energy into other forms like electrical energy to meet global requirements.
-As of now only one tenth of global energy needs is supplied by solar energy but the potential for the future is mind boggling.
+Every year the sun beams to the earth’s energy to sustain global needs of energy for the entire year.
+Solar energy is a technology used to convert solar energy into other forms, like electrical energy to meet global requirements.
+As of now, only one-tenth of global energy needs is supplied by solar energy, but the potential for the future is mind-boggling.

 Fact 41: Solar energy is one of the most abundant sources of energy.
 It is no wonder that the sun holds enough energy to satiate the energy requirement of the entire world.
 If taken seriously and harnessed properly, humankind would never again require any other non-renewable sources of energy to fuel its requirements.
 In fact, as the usage of solar energy increases, the earth gradually becomes a more sustainable place to live in.